 Blood Orange Screwdrivers

 Screwdrivers are the easiest of the classic brunch cocktails.
 Have OJ?
 Have vodka?
 BOOM!
-Now you’re morning tipsy.
+Now you are morning tipsy.
 But one way to up the class in this classic is to add some blood orange juice and let the good times roll.
-Try out this blood orange screwdriver next time you’re feeling just a tiny bit ambitious.
+Try out this blood orange screwdriver next time you are feeling a tiny bit ambitious.

 If there is one rule I will always abide by, it’s that there is no hangover that a water, a Bloody Mary, and a cup of coffee can’t fix.
 Even when you wake up feeling the need to wear sunglasses while you’re still in bed and your first step outside makes you melt like the Wicked Witch of the West does at a pool party, this Bloody Mary recipe will revitalize you.
 Besides, when has a cocktail that is pretty much a meal steered you wrong?

 Nothing makes for a perfectly refreshing brunch cocktail more than fresh berries and mint.
 This upgrade to a typical mint julep will have everyone asking for fourths.
 So when you’re hosting brunch and your friend who dresses for brunch like she’s going to the Kentucky Derby arrives, you will be sure to impress her with this blackberry mint julep.

 Sipping on a frozen cocktail while sitting on a patio is pure bliss, especially when that cocktail utilizes fresh peaches and chilled sparkling wine.
 You won’t have a problem with these babies melting too quick after you take your first sip of this peach bellini.

 Sparkling White Peach Sangria